USCGC Glen Harris

-USCGC Glen Harris (WPC-1144) will be the United States Coast Guard's 44th Sentinel-class cutter.
+USCGC Glen Harris (WPC-1144) is the United States Coast Guard's 44th Sentinel-class cutter.

 Design

 Like her sister ships, Glen Harris is designed to perform search and rescue missions, port security, and the interception of smugglers.
 She is armed with a remotely-controlled, gyro-stabilized 25 mm autocannon, four crew-served M2 Browning machine guns, and light arms.
 She is equipped with a stern launching ramp, that allows her to launch or retrieve a water-jet propelled high-speed auxiliary boat, without first coming to a stop.
 Her high-speed boat has the over-the-horizon capability, is useful for inspecting other vessels, and deploying boarding parties.

 The crew's drinking water needs are met through a desalination unit.
 The crew mess is equipped with a television with satellite reception.

 Operational career

 While as a pre-commissioning unit Glen Harris was deployed to assist the Seacor Power, a 234-foot liftboat.
-She arrived on the scene within 30-minutes and was able to rescue one of the six people to survive the incident.
+She arrived on the scene within 30-minutes and was able to rescue one of the six survivors.
 Reportedly, 19 people were aboard.
 Glen Harris was formally commissioned at Fort Macon in North Carolina near her namesake's birthplace on August 6, 2021.

 Glen Harris and her sister ship Emlen Tunnell left Key West, Florida on November 18, 2021, escorted by the medium-endurance cutter Thetis.
 After conducting at-sea refueling training off Puerto Rico on December 11, 2021, the three ships arrived in Mindelo, Cabo Verde on December 29, 2021.
 On January 5, 2022, the three Coast Guard vessels and a Royal Moroccan Navy frigate rescued 103 migrants and recovered two bodies from two rafts that were taking on water forty miles west of the Moroccan coast.